-Greenan Maze is a large 1/2 acre Celtic hedge maze on a working farm, which is 7 feet tall and a tricky puzzle to solve, so the kids will love it.
+For another “amazing” experience in Wicklow, head to Greenan Maze where you’ll find a large 1/2 acre Celtic hedge maze on a working farm, which is 7 feet tall and a tricky puzzle to solve, so the kids will love it.

 Afterwards, enjoy the farm animals and then take the beautiful wild nature walk that leads down by a stream to the ponds to spot some dragonflies.
 The Dragonfly Walk is a raised wooden walkway leading through native woods and wetlands and has three ponds with raised viewing platforms.